 Too many icons in UI create visual noise.

 Icons can represent a single concept such as + which always represents ‘add’, or be thematic in concept such as ☆ which might represent "favorite", "like", "star" etc. Using an icon appropriately allows our users to create a connection to a concept, so don’t over-extend what an icon represents.

 Multiple icon variations should not be used for the same concept.

 Always consider icons from a global perspective.
 Whenever possible, use an internationally recognized icon in place of a locally recognized icon that may only apply to a specific background or culture such as a local currency symbol, € ¥ £, rather than always using $.

 Our icons can be used across web, iOS, Android, and macOS to represent similar concepts.
 Some icons, however, are already established conventions on specific platforms.
 In these cases, follow the conventions for the operating system using the OS-specific guidance.

-You can search for icons by filename or by usage in our icon explorer in Atlaskit.
+You can search for icons by filename or by usage in our icon explorer.
 There are three types of icons in our design system:

 Standard sized icons are used as visual representations of common actions and commands to provide additional context and enhance usability.
 These icons can be scaled up or down in size if necessary.

 Object icons are specifically used to represent an object specific to an Atlassian product, such as ‘bug’ in Jira or ‘pull request’ in Bitbucket.
 These icons are different from standard icons and file type icons.